 When pasting information as a harness connector, you will be able to give a name to the connector using the option Harness Type.
 In the case of pasting the harness connector with a port, you can also choose to enter a Port Name and a Wire Length.

-Enable Paste Array - enable to copy your selected objects as a two-dimensional array.
+Enable Paste Array - Enable this option to to copy your selected objects as a two-dimensional array.
 The total number of copies you will create are the number of columns times the number of rows.
-After clicking OK, you will be prompted to select a start location on the document where the array will be inserted.
-Position the cursor at the desired location then click or press Enter.
+On clicking OK, you will be prompted to select a start location on the document, where the array will be inserted.
+Simply position the cursor at the desired location and click or press Enter.

-Count - specifies the number of columns you want in your paste array.
+Column Count - This specifies the number of columns you want in your paste array.
 Each column is separated by the Column Spacing setting.

-Spacing - enter positive or negative values for spacing to determine whether the array is pasted to the right or left for horizontal placement, or upwards or downwards for vertical placement.
+Column Spacing - Enter positive or negative values for spacing, to determine whether the array is pasted to the right or left respectively for horizontal placement, or upwards or downwards respectively for vertical placement.

-Count - specifies the number of rows you want in your paste array.
+Row Count - This specifies the number of rows you want in your paste array.
 Each row is separated by the Row Spacing setting.

-Spacing - enter positive or negative values for spacing, to determine whether the array is pasted to the right or left for horizontal placement, or upwards or downwards for vertical placement.
+Row Spacing - Enter positive or negative values for spacing, to determine whether the array is pasted to the right or left respectively for horizontal placement, or upwards or downwards respectively for vertical placement.

-Direction - select which method you would like to use to increment strings (such as designators) on the copies you are pasting.
+Direction - Select what method you would like to use to increment strings (such as designators) on the copies you are pasting.
 You can select from the following options: